 This phase depends on the variant of the preconditioner used.
-For dense preconditioner it consists in assembling the local Schur complement computed by the direct solver, and then to factorize them concurrently using Lapack kernels.
-For mixed arithmetic preconditioner, it consists in assembling the local Schur complement in 32-bit arithmetic, and then to factorize them concurrently using Lapack kernels.
-For the sparse preconditioner, it consists in assembling the local Schur complement, to sparsify them concurrently, then to factorize them using the sparse direct solver Mumps.
+For dense preconditioner it consists in assembling the local Schur complement computed by the direct solver, and then to factorize them concurrently using LAPACK kernels.
+For mixed arithmetic preconditioner, it consists in assembling the local Schur complement in 32-bit arithmetic, and then to factorize them concurrently using LAPACK kernels.
+For the sparse preconditioner, it consists in assembling the local Schur complement, it consists in assembling the local Schur complement, to sparsify them concurrently, then to factorize them using the sparse direct solver MUMPS.
 The assembly phase consists in exchanging part of the local Schur data between neighbouring subdomains.
 This step can be briefly described by Algorithm 4.